Christian1984/fsdesktop/README.md

 # Troubleshooting

-## "I can stream my appication with FSdeskto, but I cannot interact with it.
+## "I can stream my appication with FSdesktop, but I cannot interact with it.
 What is wrong?"

 > Please make sure that your setup complies with the following prerequisites:
 >